alexey-pelykh/puppeteer-capture/README.md

 This relates to timers, animations, clicks, etc. To process interaction with the page, frame requests have to be submitted and thus capturing have to be active.

+## Setting `defaultViewport` causes rendering to freeze

+The exact origin of the issue is not yet known, yet it's likely to be related to the deterministic mode.

+Calling `page.setViewport()` before starting the capture behaves the same, yet calling it _after_ starting the capture works.

 ## Getting Started

 ```js